 - Institut National du cerveau — Qu’est-ce que la dépression

 This information is not a substitute for medical advice.

-You must seek the advice of your doctor or another qualified health professional with any questions you may have regarding your health condition.
+You must seek your doctor’s advice or another qualified health professional if you have any questions regarding your health condition.